 As the CEO of Alta Associates, the leading executive search firm that specializes in Cybersecurity and the Founder of the Executive Women’s Forum on Information Security, Risk Management and Privacy (EWF), the largest member organization for women in cyber; the key advice that I would offer is to get actively engaged in an industry association or organization like the EWF.
 By doing so, you will be able to build trusted relationships with professionals at all levels in cybersecurity, have opportunities for education, career advancement and creating your personal brand and reputation in the industry.

 LLHS is an organization dedicated to promoting women in cybersecurity.
 It runs Meetups every month which involve talks, workshops, and more.

-Despite the name, the initiative is growing and there is another Meetup group in Norwich (LNHS) and one in Bristol coming soon.
+Despite the name, the initiative is growing.
 It’s open to all women in the cybersecurity field, and men are welcome to give talks and run workshops.

 The goal is to bring together women in cybersecurity who want to share skills and technical knowledge.

 You can join the Meetup group in London for free.
 You can also find the organization on Twitter, LinkedIn, and Facebook.

 I would say to women starting out in cyber to stop asking permission, and stop waiting for opportunities.
 If you want to transition internally ask how your employer can help you, not if they will permit you.